anir-tubi/tubi-roku/README.md

 ![](docs/dev-mode.png)

-3\.
+4\.
+Set the developer id on your Roku device

+* Navigate to the Roku device's IP in your broswer; select Utilities
+* Upload the pkg file and enter the password (get from other roku developers on the team), select `Rekey`

+5\.
 Set the build environment

 ```
 $ export ROKU_DEV_TARGET=<your-roku-ip>